About NAACP Arlington Branch

 Advocating for the Youth

-The Arlington NAACP Branch is dedicated to advocating for equal educational opportunities for our youth.
+The NAACP Arlington Branch is dedicated to advocating for equal educational opportunities for our youth.
 We strive to eliminate racial hatred and racial discrimination.

-Engaging with the Community
+Engaging with Community

 We work with our community to encourage them to take action and work collaboratively to solve issues.